aspunith/Credit_Risk_modelling_classification/README.md

 # Credit Risk Modelling Classification

 ## Live Demo
-Explore the application live on Streamlit:[Credit Risk Classification App](https://creditriskmodellingclassificationaspunith.streamlit.app/)
+Explore the application live on Streamlit: [Credit Risk Classification App](https://creditriskmodellingclassificationaspunith.streamlit.app/)

 This project is a credit risk modeling application that predicts the probability of default, credit score, and rating for loan applicants.
 It uses machine learning techniques and a pre-trained model to perform these predictions.